1 Term/Right attached to the Equity share

 Nature of Security

 d.
-Term Loan of ' 1355.23 Lacs (' Nil Lacs as at 31st March, 2023) are secured by hypothecation of proposed plant and machinery in form of solar panel and other ancillary
+Term Loan of ^ 1424.55 Lacs ( ^ 1355.23 Lacs as at 31st March, 2024) are secured by hypothecation of proposed plant and machinery in form of solar panel and other ancillary

 Terms of Repayment of Secured Borrowing

-c Term loans under ECLGS from banks are repayable in monthly installment and having floating interest rate MCLR spread 1.00% and EBLR with cap of 9.25% as at 31st March 2024 (Previous Year MCLR spread 0.60 to 1.00% as at 31st March 2023) Period of maturity and installments outstanding are as under-
+c Term loans under ECLGS from banks are repayable in monthly installment and having floating interest rate MCLR spread 1.00% and EBLR with cap of 9.25% as at 31st March 2025 (Previous Year MCLR spread 1% and EBLR with cap of 9.25% as at 31st March 2024) Period of maturity and installments outstanding are as under-

 a.
 Defined Contribution Plan